hamishdickson/jobs5/README.md

 A very light webapp for jobs3 and jira.

+## Suggestions for improvement

+All suggestions are welcome, the best way to add one is to create an issue.
+If you are really keen and want to improve jobs5 yourself, please fork the Development branch and submit a pull request.

 ## Differences between jobs5 and jobs4

 This is a simple webapp, not designed to do everything that jobs4 does.
 Mark has put a lot of work into jobs4 and it is a much more complete application.